Sterling silver: Etymology

-S.E.
-Rigold disputes the origin being Norman, stating, "that, while medieval British coins seldom copy or are copied by those of France, they have many typological connexions with the lands to the east—the Netherlands, the Baltic, Germany, and even deeper regions of central Europe."
+The term sterling silver originally meant "silver fit to be used in the making of sterlings", sterling being another name for the English silver penny.
+The etymology of sterling itself is unclear and disputed.

 History

-The sterling alloy originated in continental Europe and was being used for commerce as early as the 12th century in the area that is now northern Germany.

 A piece of sterling silver dating from Henry II's reign was used as a standard in the Trial of the Pyx until it was deposited at the Royal Mint in 1843.
 It bears the royal stamp ENRI.
 REX ("King Henry") but this was added later, in the reign of Henry III.
 The first legal definition of sterling silver appeared in 1275, when a statute of Edward I specified that 12 troy ounces of silver for coinage should contain 11 ounces 2 1/4 pennyweights of silver and 17 3/4 pennyweights of alloy, with 20 pennyweights to the troy ounce.
 This is (not precisely) equivalent to a millesimal fineness of 926.

 In Colonial America, sterling silver was used for currency and general goods as well.
 Between 1634 and 1776, some 500 silversmiths created items in the "New World" ranging from simple buckles to ornate Rococo coffee pots.
 Although silversmiths of this era were typically familiar with all precious metals, they primarily worked in sterling silver.
 The colonies lacked an assay office during this time (the first would be established in 1814), so American silversmiths adhered to the standard set by the London Goldsmiths Company: sterling silver consisted of 91.5–92.5% by weight silver and 8.5–7.5 wt% copper.
 Stamping each of their pieces with their personal maker's mark, colonial silversmiths relied upon their own status to guarantee the quality and composition of their products.

 Colonial silversmiths used many of the techniques developed by those in Europe.
 Casting was frequently the first step in manufacturing silver pieces, as silver workers would melt down sterling silver into easily manageable ingots.
 Occasionally, they would create small components (e.g. teapot legs) by casting silver into iron or graphite molds, but it was rare for an entire piece to be fabricated via casting.